mkohler/cython_swig/README.rst

     Like with SWIG, we start with a C header file, and a shared object.

     WE write a PXD file, which is CYTHON's interface file format.
-    We also need to write a PYX file, in a kind of C-Python hybrid language.
+    We also need to write a PYX file, which we will soon see is a hybrid of the C and Python languages.

     From those files, Cython generates a C file.
 Compile and link Cython's C file, and we have a Python extension module that we can